rhoerbe/test_seclayreq/README.md

-= Request/Response Exchange via POST/POST exchanges
+# Request/Response Exchange via POST/POST exchanges

+## Purpose

-Purpose: request an XML-infoset to be signed by another service.
+Request an XML-infoset to be signed by another service.
 The connection to the other service is via front-channel, that is via the browser.

-Flow:
+## Flow:

 1. Client requests data entry form (GET /)
 2. Client Service respondes with an HTML form that contains a POST to the signature service.